prasanna12kumari/Testing/Cypress_Assignment/README.md

 ###Test Scenarios

-1.Login to portal using correct username and password and logout
+1. Login to portal using correct username and password and logout
-2. Login to portal using incorrect password and verify error message 3.Login to portal with empty username and password
+2. Login to portal using incorrect password and verify error message
+3. Login to portal with empty username and password
 4. verify lost password link navigation

 Note: Attached screenshots in "tesrun_screenshots" folder